Change ringing: Peals and quarter peals

 A peal board at St Martin in the Bull Ring, Birmingham, recording the details of a notable peal.
 Thousands of these boards exist in change-ringing belfries.

 For some people, the ultimate goal of this system is to ring all the permutations, to ring a tower's bells in every possible order without repeating – what is called an extent (or sometimes, formerly, a full peal).
 The feasibility of this depends on how many bells are involved: if a tower has n bells, they have n! (read factorial) possible permutations, a number that becomes quite large as n grows.

 For example, while six bells have 720 permutations, eight bells have 40,320; furthermore, 10! = 3,628,800, and 12! = 479,001,600.
 Estimating two seconds for each change (a reasonable pace), one finds that while an extent on six bells can be accomplished in half an hour, an extent on eight bells should take nearly twenty-two and a half hours.
 (When in 1963 ringers in Loughborough became the only band in history to achieve this feat on tower bells, it took them just under 18 hours.)
 An extent on 12 bells would take over thirty years.

 Since extents are obviously not always practicable, ringers more often undertake shorter performances.
 Such ringing starts and ends with rounds, having meanwhile visited only a subset of the available permutations; but truth is still considered essential — no row can ever be repeated; to do so would make the ringing false.
-A peal is an extended performance; it must comprise at least 5000 changes (but 5040 on 7 bells).
+A peal is an extended performance; it must comprise at least 5000 changes (but 5040 on 7 bells, i.e. an extent).
 A performance of 1250 changes likewise makes a quarter peal (quarter for short); a peal or a quarter tends to last about three hours or 45 minutes, respectively.